-The need to suspend an ongoing conversation until another terminates arises from two major reasons.
-First, an agent a that has an ongoing conversation with an agent b may need sometime during that conversation to start a new conversation with an agent C. For example this may be required to acquire information, to achieve a goal or to correct an error.
-Second, an agent a having a conversation with an agent b may be interrupted during this conversation by a higher priority request from an agent C.
+The need to interrupt ongoing conversations arises from two major reasons.
+First, an agent a that has an ongoing conversation with an agent b may need sometime during that conversation to start a new conversation with an agent c.
+For example this may be required to acquire information, to achieve a goal or to correct an error.
+Second, an agent a having a conversation with an agent b may be interrupted during this conversation by a request from an agent c.